-The end of the charge-depleting test is considered to have been reached when the break-off criterion according to paragraph 3.2.4.5. of this annex B8 is reached for the first time.
+The end of the charge-depleting Type 6 test is considered to have been reached when the break-off criterion according to paragraph 3.2.4.5. of this sub-annex is reached for the first time.
 The number of applicable WLTP test cycles up to and including the one where the break-off criterion was reached for the first time is set to n+1.

 The applicable WLTP test cycle n is defined as the transition cycle.